Welcome back, America.

 It’s difficult to think Wrigley Field needed anything to make going to a Chicago Cubs game more exciting.
 Well, the historic venue proved us wrong again.

-Of course, regulatory processes and construction delays the opening of a Wrigley retail sportsbook.
-But, it’s coming.
+Of course, regulatory processes and construction will delay the opening of a Wrigley retail sportsbook.
+But it’s coming.

 By the way, the Wrigley news is just one of two noteworthy and Chicago-based items for DraftKings.
 Michael Jordan just joined the company in an advisory role.

 According to a timeline provided by Rep. John Stefanski, the newly legal industry in the Pelican State might not launch until November or December.